-We have repeatedly emphasized knowledge accumulation as central process within any industrialization strategy, occurring to a good extent but not exclusively within business firms.
-As the chapter by Mazzoleni and Nelson shows, the process - when it occurs effectively - is supported and nurtured by the activities of applied research, training consultancy, adaptation of technologies to local conditions undertaken by universities and public laboratories.
+We have repeatedly emphasized knowledge accumulation as a central process within any industrialization strategy, occurring to a good extent but not exclusively within business firms.
+As Chapter 14 by Mazzoleni and Nelson shows, the process-when it occurs effectively-is supported and nurtured by the activities of applied research, training, consultancy, and adaptation of technologies to local conditions undertaken by universities and public laboratories.

-Technological learning, of course, does not happen in the thin air, but rather goes hand in hand with investments in physical equipment and intangibles.
+Technological learning, of course, does not happen in thin air, but rather goes hand in hand with investment in physical equipment and intangibles.
 And, in turn, that requires the mobilization of financial resources and their transfer to industry.
-By now the economic profession is well aware of the implications of the fundamental informational asymmetries underlying industry financing, being it via credit or via equity (cf. Stiglitz and Weiss (1981)).
-This applies in general, and even more to industrializing countries.
-How did earlier industrializers cope with them, and what may that experience teach to current catching-up countries?
-The question is addressed in the chapter by Colin Mayer drawing upon the early history of industrialization of England and Germany.
-In the literature, one often emphasizes the difference between a supposedly market-based (and equity-based) English system and a credit-based German one.
+By now the economics profession is well aware of the implications of the fundamental informational asymmetries underlying industry financing, be it via credit or via equity (cf. Stiglitz and Weiss, 1981).
+This applies in general, and even more so to industrializing countries.
+How did earlier industrializers cope with such endemic and massive 'informational imperfections', and what may that experience teach current catching-up countries?
+The question is addressed in Chapter 16 by Colin Mayer drawing upon the early history of industrialization of England and Germany.
+The literature often emphasizes the difference between a supposedly market-based (and equity-based) English system and a credit-based German one.
 The chapter argues that the differences were less pronounced than it appears at a first glance, even if the two systems differed in the ways equities were intermediated.
-In fact, the crucial point - entailing also a major normative lesson for 'institutional engineering' in developing countries - concerns the development of institutional arrangements fostering relations of trust in equity intermediation (incidentally, note also that, notwithstanding 'globalization', these relations are bound to have an intrinsically 'local', possibly national, dimension).
+In fact, the crucial point entailing also a major normative lesson for 'institutional engineering' in developing countries-concerns the development of institutional arrangements fostering relations of trust in equity intermediation (incidentally, note also that, notwithstanding 'globalization', these relations are bound to have an intrinsically 'local', possibly national, or even regional, dimension).